Exploring Agumbe Rainforests with KCRE | Learning Adventures in Nature’s Classroom- II | Finale

 The fun drill includes going for two hour morning and night surveys, exploring the different parts of the forests of Thirthahalli, where KCRE is located.
 The timings usually are 11 AM to 1 PM and 9 P.M. to 10:30/11 P.M.

 Guests who visit KCRE get a hands-on experience on what forest living entails.
-They are served a delicious spread of local meals, and the interns help lay the meals.
+They are served a delicious spread of local meals, while the interns help lay the meals.
 They sometimes even pitch in the cooking process, if the cook happens to be on leave.
 The guests are asked to wash their cutlery and utensils after every meal.

 It was heartening to see Prashanth, guiding the interns to carry the heavy fire wood, collected over summers, to be stored in the shed for the upcoming monsoons.